Ed.D. in Educational Leadership

 The Texas Higher Education Coordinating Board (THECB) marketable skills initiative is part of the state’s 60x30TX plan and was designed to help students articulate their skills to employers.
 Marketable skills are those skills valued by employers and/or graduate programs that can be applied in a variety of work or education settings and may include interpersonal, cognitive, and applied skill areas.

-The EdD Educational Leadership is designed to provide graduates with the following marketable skills:
+The EdD Educational Leadership degree is designed to provide graduates with the following marketable skills:

 - Collect, analyze, and interpret data through the lens of theories and practice.